 d.
 The Vehicle Coordinator in the Department of Facilities Management shall endeavor to negotiate a special rate for rental of vehicles beyond 30 days for University use within Newfoundland and Labrador.
 The CAUBO car rental rates attached to this policy should be used wherever possible.
 Employees should consult with the Vehicle Coordinator the week prior to making rental arrangements in order to ensure you are obtaining the most favorable rates.

 e.
-When on University business outside of Canada and the United States, vehicle rentals are not recommended except with the prior approval of the Director of Enterprise Risk Management.
-If an international rental is approved, Enterprise Risk Management will provide direction on whether a collision damage waiver option or personal accident insurance may be appropriate.
+When on University business outside of Canada and the United States, vehicle rentals are not recommended except with the prior approval of the Office of the Chief Risk Officer.
+If an international rental is approved, the Office of the Chief Risk Officer will provide direction on whether a collision damage waiver option or personal accident insurance may be appropriate.

 Reimbursement of telephone costs may be requested if the calls were related to University business.
 When such claims are made, the person to whom the calls were made must be noted with a brief explanation on the travel claim form.